 End the agreement if you want to send the goods back

-If you decide not keep the agreement you can write to your provider to end the agreement.
-You can do this if you’ve paid at least half the amount payable.
+If you agree not to continue the agreement you can write to your provider to end it at any time.

 You can’t sell the goods, as they’re not yours to sell until you’ve made the final payment.
 If the issue reaches court, you can ask for a Time Order.

 This is where the court reduces the payments to a level you can afford.
 If you want to keep the goods but struggling to pay, contact the company.

 They should work with you to work out a payment plan.
 Make sure you tell your lender if you’re in a difficult situation.
 For example, if you’ve lost your job.

 They might agree not to repossess something if it would make your situation worse.